riendril/chording-optimizer/readme.md

    - $C(w_i, c_i)$ is the cost function for assigning chord $c_i$ to word $w_i$

 2. Adhere to the following rules:
+   - Single-character words do not require chord assignments
-   - Every word must receive a chord assignment
+   - Every multi-character word must receive a chord assignment
    - No chord with more than MAX-CHARS characters: $\forall c \in C: |c| \leq \text{MAX-CHARS}$
    - No chord with fewer than MIN-CHARS characters: $\forall c \in C: |c| \geq \text{MIN-CHARS}$